gadgetchimp/whatmatcheswiththat/README.md

-##### This site was created to help indivuduals match different clothes colors correctly.
+##### This site was created to help individuals match different clothes colors correctly.